dusty-nv/rovernet/README.md

 A self-contained sandbox holds the Torch/Lua components locally for improved code management & configuration control.

-Underneath, rovernet and Torch are optimized for GPU acceleration with CUDA, and are ideal for deploying onboard embedded platforms with NVIDIA's Jetson device.
+Underneath, rovernet and Torch are optimized for GPU acceleration with CUDA, and are ideal for deploying onboard mobile embedded platforms using NVIDIA's Jetson device.

 # Building from Source